NOTACAL logo

 Weight gain during pregnancy is not evenly distributed across the three trimesters.
 The typical pattern follows a gradual increase:

 First Trimester (Weeks 1–13): Recommended gain: 1–4.5 lbs (0.5–2 kg) total.
-Some women gain very little or even lose weight due to morning sickness.
-Caloric needs increase only slightly (about 100 extra calories/day).
+Some women gain very little or even lose weight due to morning sickness and food aversions.
+Nausea and vomiting affect approximately 70-80% of pregnant women, and some weight loss in the first trimester is not generally cause for concern as long as hydration is maintained.
+Caloric needs increase only slightly (about 100 extra calories per day), so significant weight gain in the first trimester is not expected or recommended.

 Reference Tables